-In our engineering workshops, we try to ‘myth-bust’ ideas that engineering isn’t all about large machinery and hard hats!
-Pupils learn hands-on that technology forms a major part of engineering whether in the making of new products or in developing the technology itself.
+In our engineering workshops, we try to ‘myth-bust’ ideas that engineering is all about large machinery and hard hats!
+Pupils learn hands-on that technology forms a major part of engineering - whether in the making of new products, or in developing the technology itself.

 We use physical coding combined with engineering to develop great habits of mind.
-Using engineering encourages children to follow the plan-do-review that all good scientists and engineers follow.
-Students get hands-on experience of learning how to code, debug and improve a drone in different challenges.
+Using engineering encourages children to follow the 'plan'-'do'-'review' process that all good scientists and engineers follow.
+Students get hands-on experience of learning how to code, debug, and improve a drone in different challenges.
 It challenges their perceptions of engineering, and demonstrates how this cutting-edge technology is being used to solve real-world challenges across the globe.

 We use our workshops to develop a desire to learn about STEM and how it is used in everyday life.
-Alongside this we know that by taking part in STEM activities students develop other skills such as team working, communication, problem-solving, resilience and much more.
-These workshops offer an engaging link to engineering, the curriculum, Gatsby Benchmarks while highlighting future career possibilities.
+Alongside this, we know that by taking part in STEM activities students develop other skills such as team working, communication, problem-solving, resilience, and much more.
+These workshops offer an engaging link to engineering, the curriculum, and Gatsby Benchmarks while highlighting future career possibilities.

 Minimum of 10 participants, maximum of 32 participants.